NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 Read [this](https://casper-toolflow.readthedocs.io/projects/tutorials/en/latest/#:~:text=Instructions%20on%20setting%20up%20the%20toolflow-proper%20can%20be%20found%20here.)

 - First reaction: again, how important is this?
 What is "the toolflow-*proper*?"
-This implies I'm using a scaled-down version of the toolflow.
+This implies Im using a scaled-down version of the toolflow.
 Is that the case?
 What?
 - Is "the toolflow" refering to MLIB_DEVEL?

 Read [this](https://casper-toolflow.readthedocs.io/projects/tutorials/en/latest/#:~:text=Modifications%20to%20be%20run%20after%20installs).